chaoss/metrics/README.md

 |[Watchers](activity-metrics/watchers.md)|Number of watchers (GitHub).|
 |YouTube Videos|Number of Youtube videos that mention or specifically deal with the project (e.g. tutorials).

+## How to Contribute and Participate to the CHAOSS Project

+[Contribute and Participate](https://chaoss.community/participate/).
+If you would like to propose a new metric to this repository, open a new issue and provide a pull request to open the discussion about inclusion.
+If you would like to provide metric details, we have a __[metric-template](activity-metrics/metric-template.md)__ to be used.
+Follow the same approach regarding an issue/pull request to have your detail changes discussed and potentially merged.

 ## Repository Maintainers